 - Place shapes in a pile in front of the class.
 Ask them to sort the shapes into their type or by following a particular rule.

 - Sort 2D or 3D picture cards by a given attribute as a class or in a center

 Teach kids at a young age about reflectional symmetry, which is a mirror image.
-Show kids that if you draw a line down the center of an image, both sides would match up.
+Show kids that if you draw a line down the center of an image, both sides will match up.
 This is called the line of symmetry.
-Some shapes have one line of symmetry and others have more.
-Expose them also to symmetry found in nature and their own environment.
+Some shapes have one line of symmetry, and others have more.
+Expose them also to symmetry found in nature and their environment.

-- Ask kids to find symmetrical things in the classroom and share with the class.
+- Ask kids to find symmetrical things in the classroom and share them with the class.